Can you release super early to pay for a funeral?

 Tax on the release

 Speak with a financial planner or accountant about the tax impact before applying.
-The ATO website has the current rates.
+The ATO's page on early access to super has the current rates.

 When compassionate release is the wrong tool